 Now let’s look at the design of the Schick Hydro Stubble Eraser:

 The lines are sleek and modern-looking.
 With touches of yellow, blue, and white, it is starkly bright compared to other cartridge razors.

 The handle on this razor features a rubberized-grip:

-This allows for increased control should you be shaving in the shower or simply have shaving cream on your hands.
+This allows for increased control should you be shaving in the shower or have shaving cream on your hands.

 What makes the Stubble Eraser so unique from other razors is the head design.
 Here’s a closer look at the razor head: